shxuryaaz/BlockVote/README.md

 # Blockchain Voting DApp

-A decentralized voting application that allows users to securely vote on proposals using their Ethereum wallets.
-Built on the Sepolia testnet, the project supports login via both MetaMask and Gmail-based authentication (which generates a BIP39 wallet on the fly).
-Admin users can create and manage proposals, while all verified users can cast votes with transparency and immutability ensured by smart contracts.
+A decentralized voting application that enables secure and transparent participation in polls using Ethereum smart contracts.
+Users can log in with MetaMask or Gmail (which creates a secure BIP39-based wallet) and vote on live proposals.
+Admins have special privileges to create and delete proposals.

 [![Live Site](https://img.shields.io/badge/Live-Netlify-brightgreen?style=flat-square&logo=netlify)](https://truthprevails.netlify.app)
 [![Contract: Sepolia](https://img.shields.io/badge/Contract-Sepolia-blueviolet?style=flat-square&logo=ethereum)](https://sepolia.etherscan.io/address/your_contract_address_here)